top of page

 Participating ArtistsRyan Falzon, Aaron Bezzina, Alexandra Fraser, Yasmine Akondo, Mladen Hadžić, and Stefan Kolgen

-Now post-covid one notices that covid had a big impact on our wellbeing and our mental health.
-Society forces us to pick up where we left off before covid, but that is a challenge.
-There is a lot of pressure, a lot of intrusion on our ‘being-in-the-world’.
-This exhibition wants to address this challenge in an artistic way by reshaping rituals.
+Now, post-COVID-19, one retrospectively notices the large impact the pandemic had on people’s wellbeing and mental health.
+Society forces us to pick up where we left off before COVID-19, but that is a challenge.
+This exhibition aimed to address this challenge creatively by reshaping – and reframing – rituals.

-The works were created with the exhibition space in mind and are placed in such a way that they interact with each other and with the viewer.
-Thus offering a context in which the viewer can create and experience its own passage whilst walking through the exhibition space.
+The works were created with the exhibition space in mind and were placed in such a way that they interact with each other and with the viewer.
+Thus, offering a context in which viewers can create and experience their own passage whilst walking through the exhibition space.

 This exhibition is supported by the Arts Fund of the Flemish Community, Valletta Contemporary and Sint Lucas Antwerpen - School of Arts.